How Can I Tell If I Need To Paint My Home's Exterior?

 Alternatively, stain seeps into the wood to protect it “from the inside out.”

 Most of all, paint and stain protect the wood on your home from moisture damage.
-If the coating has faded or peeled off, the moisture can enter the wood underneath, causing the wood to rot.
+If the coating has faded or peeled off, moisture can enter the wood underneath, causing it to rot.

 Painting is an inexpensive “bang for your buck,” especially if you change exterior colors.
 Look for a painter with a free designer on staff who will work with you at your home to get your colors just right.